MDelarosa1993/Tea_Subscriptions/README.md

    npm start

-Your app will be running at `http://localhost:3000`.
+Your app will be running at `http://localhost:3001`.
+There is a backend for this: https://github.com/MDelarosa1993/Tea_Subscriptions_Api
 ---

 ### Usage